 I often receive enquiries from people keen to learn massage but are confused by all the differing advice and sometimes misleading information that’s out there.
 I have decided to address some of the common misconceptions about working as a massage therapist in the UK with this article.

 Do I need to have an official qualification to be a massage therapist?

 This is one of the most common questions I’m asked and I’d like to answer this as clearly as I can.
 In the United Kingdom there are no regulations at all for the massage industry.
 This means that there is no such thing as an official qualification.
 None!
 In fact someone could, in theory, read a book on how to be a Sports Massage Therapist and then open a practice calling themself a Sports Massage Therapist.
 They could do this without breaking any laws or regulations, because there are none.
 Many other countries operate in a similar fashion, like Australia, Ireland and New Zealand.

 What do I need to have to start working as a massage therapist?

 You really should have Professional Indemnity Insurance before you massage anyone.
 You also need to have great hands-on training to ensure that you are able to give a fantastic massage whilst using techniques that minimise the wear and tear on your own body.
 So many massage therapists have to eventually give up working because they become injured with Repetitive Strain Injury (RSI) due to poor training.
-As an experienced massage instructor I am passionate about showing students the correct methods and techniques that will enable you to apply amazing pressure during massage without damaging your own body.
+As an experienced massage instructor, I am not only passionate about paving the way for students to become a massage therapist but also about showing students the correct methods and techniques that will enable you to apply amazing pressure during massage without damaging your own body.

 What about an ITEC?
 Don’t I need to have an ITEC qualification?